 It is considered that UF14, UF15, UF16, and UF18 will impact positively on Children's Rights, by addressing the issue of open / play space.
 In particular, these policies will help consider their best interests, their right to development, rights for disabled children, the right to leisure.
-4.107 of UF36 will support children's movement about the built environment, as applications will be expected to demonstrate that it is fully accessible, in compliance with London Plan Policy 7.2, and accessibility for disabled people can have benefits for other groups with reduced mobility such as children, who may find barriers such as steps more difficult to navigate than adults.
 UF37, while not being specifically relevant to Children's Rights, will have a positive impact on children by reducing speeds and thereby increasing child safety.